In this post, the anatomy of a sequel, we discuss everything you need to know about writing a reaction scene, which is also known as a sequel.

 - The emotional.
-He or she reacts with his or her heart.
-He or she could feel outraged, angry, insulted, frustrated, or embarrassed.
+They react with their heart.
+They could feel outraged, angry, insulted, frustrated, or embarrassed.

 - The rational.
-He or she calms down and reacts with his or her head.
+They calm down and react with their head.

 - The decision.
-He or she decides what course of action to pursue to solve the new problem created in the previous action scene.
+They decide what course of action to pursue to solve the new problem created in the previous action scene.

 - The action.
-He or she sets a new short-term goal that puts him or her on the path to the next action scene.
+They set a new short-term goal that puts them on the path to the next action scene.